 We invite employers to host an information table for an afternoon in the high-traffic atrium of the SIS building to meet and engage with our students and promote upcoming opportunities to join your team.

 The SIS Job Shadow Program gives students the chance to spend a half day of work with an alum in their target job or field.
 The job shadow experience typically includes participating in the host’s daily work activities, sitting in on team meetings, holding informational interviews with employees, and joining the host for lunch.
 This event aims to help students learn about a particular job and workplace, connect classroom learning to real-world situations, clarify career goals, and start to develop a network of professional contacts working in their target field.
 This event takes place during Fall Break in October.

-Mock Interview Madness gives students the chance to participate in a 30-minute practice interview with a hiring manager.
-We invite interviewers to join us on campus or virtually for a two-hour time block, and we provide sample questions, feedback criteria, and students' resumes and cover letters in advance.
-The goal of this event is to help students develop effective interview strategies, learn how to answer difficult questions, improve communication skills, and reduce stress before an actual interview.
+SIS Mock Interview Madness gives students the chance to participate in a 30-minute mock interview with a recruiter or hiring manager.
+This event aims to help students develop effective interview strategies, learn how to answer difficult questions, improve communication skills, and reduce stress before an actual interview.

-During SIS Site Visit Day in late August, SIS graduate students travel in pre-set groups to the offices of 2-3 different employers working in the same field.
-Each visit typically lasts 1½ hours and includes an office tour, an overview of the organization, and a panel discussion with employees.
-The goal of this event is to help students explore a particular field in international affairs, learn about different employers working in that field, and start to develop career goals.
+For our Site Visit Day in late August, SIS graduate students visit the offices of three different employers working in the same industry.
+These trips can include an office tour, an overview of the organization, and a panel discussion with current interns and employees.
+The goals of this event are to help students gain exposure to various workplaces, practice networking, understand the qualifications needed for specific jobs in the field, and learn about internship and job opportunities.